samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Disadvantage

 If you have Disadvantage on a [D20 Test](#D20Test), roll two d20s and use the lower roll.
-A roll can’t be affected by more than one Disadvantage, and [Advantage](#Advantage) and Disadvantage on the same roll cancel each other. *See also* chapter 1 ("[D20 Tests](/sources/dnd/phb-2024/playing-the-game#AdvantageDisadvantage)").
+A roll can't be affected by more than one Disadvantage, and [Advantage](#Advantage) and Disadvantage on the same roll cancel each other. *See also* chapter 1 ("[D20 Tests](/sources/dnd/phb-2024/playing-the-game#AdvantageDisadvantage)").

 ---

 ### Disengage [Action]

-If you take the Disengage action, your movement doesn’t provoke [Opportunity Attacks](#OpportunityAttacks) for the rest of the current turn.
+If you take the Disengage action, your movement doesn't provoke [Opportunity Attacks](#OpportunityAttacks) for the rest of the current turn.

 ---